Web GIS: Criticism

-All maps are simplifications of reality and, therefore, can never be perfectly accureate.
+All maps are simplifications of reality and, therefore, can never be perfectly accurate.
 These inaccuracies include distortions introduced during projection, simplifications, and human error.
 While traditionally trained ethical cartographers try to minimize these errors and document the known sources of error, including where the data originated, Web GIS facilitates the creation of maps by non-traditionally trained cartographers and, more significantly, facilitates the rapid dissemination of their potentially erroneous maps.
 While this democratization of GIS has many potential positives, including empowering traditionally disenfranchised groups of people, it also means that a wide audience can see bad maps.
 Further, malicious actors can quickly spread intentionally misleading spatial information while hiding the source.
 This has significant implications, and contributes to the infodemic surrounding many topics, including the spread of potentially misleading information on the COVID-19 pandemic.
+Even a map made by a skilled cartographer has significant limitations over traditional distribution methods when using the Web.
+Among a variety of issues, computer monitors have a variety of different color settings and sizes.
+This renders ratio, representative fraction, and verbal scales useless, leaving only the scale bar.
+It also means a color choice selected by the cartographer might not be what the end-user experiences.
+These issues are not limited to cartography but are difficult to solve.

 Due to the nature of the Web, using it for storing and computation is less secure than using local networks.
-When working with sensitive data, Web GIS may expose an organization to the additional risk of having its data breached then if they use dedicated hardware and a Virtual Private Network to access that hardware remotely over the internet.
+When working with sensitive data, Web GIS may expose an organization to the additional risk of having its data breached then if they use dedicated hardware and a virtual private network (VPN) to access that hardware remotely over the internet.
 The convenience and relatively low cost of Web GIS often prevents this from being implemented.